Chabam/real-world-haskell-exercises/exercises.md

 ## Exercise #8
 1. Load the Control.Arrow module into ghci and find out what the second function does.
-2. What is the type of (,)?
+2. What is the type of `(,)`?
 When you use it in ghci, what does it do?
-What about (,,)?
+What about `(,,)`?

 ## Exercise #9
-1. Use ghci to explore what happens if you pass a malformed pattern, such as [, to globToRegex.
+1. Use ghci to explore what happens if you pass a malformed pattern, such as `[,` to `globToRegex`.
 Write a small function that calls globToRegex, and pass it a malformed pattern.
 What happens?
 2. While filesystems on Unix are usually case-sensitive (e.g., “G” vs. “g”) in filenames, Windows filesystems are not.
 Add a parameter to the globToRegex and